ng-Classic/ng-classic/aio/content/guide/observables-in-angular.md

 # Observables in Angular

-Angular Classicmakes use of observables as an interface to handle a variety of common asynchronous operations.
+Angular Classic makes use of observables as an interface to handle a variety of common asynchronous operations.
 For example:

 <!--todo: Have Alex review this -->